Blog/ How-to Guides

 The key to grabbing a candidate's attention is developing a flexible script that includes a compelling opening statement.

-Also, do read Skima AI's insight on creative recruitment ideas to get some inspiration to experiment out-of-the-box hiring strategies for sourcing and hiring quality talent.
+So, go back to your cold calling script and check if your opening statement can captivate your audience.
+Also, do read Skima AI's insight on creative recruitment ideas to get some inspiration to experiment with out-of-the-box hiring strategies for sourcing and hiring quality talent.

 7. Use Social Media To Learn More About Your Candidate

-However, before, there were very few means to get an instant understanding of your prospects' nature, their background or just some tea on what they have been up to lately.
+Cold calling in recruitment has been an age-old practice.
+However, before, there were very few means to get an instant understanding of your prospects' nature, their background, or just some tea on what they have been up to lately.

-8. Send A Personalised Email
+8. Send a Personalised Email

+One of the ways you can get better at making cold calls is by doing something, not during the call, but after it.
 Whether it’s a high-value candidate or a potential client, sending a personalized summary of the conversation via email soon after the call can leave a long-lasting cognitive imprint on the prospect.
+This is a brilliant cold calling tip for recruiters.

-9. Prepare a script
+9. Prepare a Script

 Everything is here, in my head.
 Well, even the greatest rely on writing down their thoughts and ideas rather than leaving them in their heads

-a.
 Basically, even if you are confident in your head that you can make a good first impression and drive the conversation with an impromptu dialogue with the prospect, prepare a script.

-b.
 Better yet, categorize your script based on the stage of the hiring cycle.

-For example– you can set a follow-up script for a candidate who hasn’t answered your initial email.
+For example, you can set a follow-up script for a candidate who hasn’t answered your initial email.
 Be smart, prepare a script.

-10. Evaluate Each Call
+10. Evaluate each Call

-Understand what was better about it, how you could improve and where you failed to make an impact during the call.
+Every time you make a call, try to evaluate your communication.
+Understand what was good about it, how you could improve, and where you failed to make an impact during the call.
+These key insights can help you improve and become better at cold calling in recruitment.

 Cold Calling vs Warm Calling